VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 incoming data with the added tags to a centralized VictoriaMetrics specified via `-remoteWrite.url` command-line flag.

 See [these docs](https://docs.victoriametrics.com/vmagent.html#adding-labels-to-metrics) for details on how to add labels to metrics at `vmagent`.

+VictoriaMetrics doesn't check `DD_API_KEY` param, so APIkey can be set to arbitrary value.

 ## How to send data from InfluxDB-compatible agents such as [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)